-- Our courses are a one-year, full-time postgraduate course.
-All courses will start on the 1st October 2018 and last for 12 months.
+- Our courses are one-year, full-time postgraduate courses.
+All courses will start on the 30th September 2019 and have a duration of 12 months.

-- Most courses we offer are structured so that you take a combination of nine modules, complete nine post module assignments and execute a major research project.* (A number of courses including CSE, HOM, SCAV, MBE have a slight different structure or project weighting - see bottom of the page for details)
+- Most courses we offer are structured so that you take 90 credits worth of modules (we have 10 and 15 credit modules), complete post module assignments for each module, and execute a major research project.* (see bottom of the page for courses with exceptions to this structure)

-- For most courses, the Project represents 50% of the Master's credit and you should work on it throughout the year, alongside your modules.
-The credit is different for CSE and HOM - see below for more information.
+- For most courses, the Project is worth 90 credit points (50% of the Master's credit) and you should work on it throughout the year, alongside your modules.
+The projects for CSE and HOM are 60 credit points, and the project for MBE contributes 100% of your Masters grade - see below for more information.

-- The taught part of the MSc is delivered through modules.
-Modules are generally taught in intensive one-week blocks from Monday to Friday, 9.00am - 6.30pm.
-Some modules are taught over two weeks, and occasionally, you may be required to attend weekend sessions.
+- Modules are generally taught in intensive one-week blocks from Monday to Friday, 9.00am - 6.30pm.
+Some modules are delivered over two weeks, and occasionally, you may be required to attend weekend sessions.
 They are taught through a variety of learning activities: lectures, seminar work, syndicate group activities, industrial games, practical exercises and case studies to encourage teamwork and practical grounding of the material.
 E-learning and forum activities are widely used to complement these activities.

-- These modules are scheduled at intervals from October through to June and attendance is compulsory.
+- These week long sessions (up to nine in total over the course of the academic year) are scheduled at intervals from October through to June and attendance is compulsory.
 Modules are assessed by assignment, not exam, although for some modules there may be a test that will form part of the assessment.

 - Course modules are specified for each of the MSc courses and these are the modules you must do and they are listed on the respective course pages.

-- It may be possible to gain exemption from a core module if you have relevant prior study or work experience in that area.
+- It may be possible to gain exemption from a course module if you have relevant prior study or work experience in that area.
 We will explain how to request exemption from a module once you start the course.
-You will still have to take 9 modules so this will give you the opportunity to select an additional elective module.
+You will still have to take 90 credits worth of modules so this will give you the opportunity to select an additional elective module.
+NB: CSE and HOM have 120 credits worth of modules as core, and therefore have no elective choices or exemptions.

 - At the end of every module you will be given a post module assignment (PMA) based on the learning objective of the module.

-- This is a piece of assessed, written work which should take around 60 hours to complete.
+- This is a piece of assessed, written work which should take around 60 hours to complete (or 110 hours for 15 credit modules).

-- You should submit your PMA four weeks after the end of the module.
+- You should submit your PMA four weeks after the end of the module (or six weeks for 15 credit modules).

 - At the same time as the modules and assignments, you must undertake a major individual research project.

-- Your project is worth 50% of your overall Masters grade and must be submitted in the form of a dissertation of approximately 20,000 words during August.
+- For most courses, your project is worth 50% of your overall Masters grade and must be submitted in the form of a dissertation of approximately 20,000 words during August.
 Once you have submitted your dissertation you will attend an oral exam where you will present it to your Project Supervisor and an independent supervisor.
+For MBE, your project is worth 100% of your grade - MBE modules use formative rather than summative assessment.
+For CSE and HOM your project is 60 credit points - 33% of your final grade.

 - Towards the start of the academic year we will provide you with a list of projects relevant to your chosen MSc.
 However, we can usually accommodate supervision on projects proposed by students specifically focused on thier individual career paths or aspirations.